netcosports/Astrolabe/README.md

 let containerView = TableView<TableViewExpandableSource>()
 ```

-To configure set of child cells you should use special expandable cells which, for sure, conforms to cellable protocol and can be used as child cell:
+To configure set of child cells you should use special expandable cells which, for sure, conforms to ```Cellable``` protocol and can be used as child cell:

 ```swift
 typealias Expandable = ExpandableCollectionViewCell<TestCollectionCell>